 The International Studio & Curatorial Program’s mission is:

-- to offer professional development for emerging to mid-career artists and curators from around the world
+• to support and enhance the professional development of emerging to mid-career artists and curators from around the world

-- to introduce New York audiences to exceptional international artistic practices.
+• to introduce New York audiences to exceptional international art practices

 ISCP strives to establish a global network of exemplary artists and curators and to provide them with support for producing new work.
 Tailored for professional growth, the program serves as an active mediator, creating visibility and immersion for its residents in New York City.
-ISCP’s programming hybrid is conceived to facilitate dialogue and collaboration.
-Three integrated activity areas: the Residency Program, Exhibition Program and Participatory Projects, make ISCP an unparalleled platform for producing, presenting and contextualizing contemporary art through a diverse range of international perspectives.
+ISCP’s programming is conceived to facilitate dialogue and collaboration.
+Integrated activity areas including the Residency Program, Exhibition Program, ISCP Talks and Off-Site Projects, make ISCP an unparalleled platform for producing, presenting and contextualizing contemporary art through a diverse range of international perspectives.

 ISCP was founded by Dennis Elliott in 1994.
 In 2008, ISCP moved from midtown Manhattan to an 18,000 square-foot factory building in East Williamsburg, Brooklyn, in close proximity to the burgeoning art community of Bushwick.